November 7, 2024

 So, why create content with these two metrics in mind?
 Because saveable and shareable content is viewed very favourably by the Instagram algorithm.
 Every time someone hits “share” or “save” it sends a positive signal to the algorithm that your account is valuable.

-For example, this post by @joyoushealth about 6 tips to sleep better.
+For example, this post by @joyoushealth about healthy hair superfoods.

 Shareable content is content that evokes an emotion in the viewer.
 Think about what makes you want to share an image or video with your friends and family in the DMs, or your wider community via Instagram Stories.